target/goalert/docs/getting-started.md

 Note: This SMTP server only handles incoming messages/generating alerts; it will not send outgoing mail.
 For notifying users via email, you can configure an external SMTP server integration in the admin UI.

 To enable the built-in SMTP ingress, pass the `--smtp-listen` or `--smtp-listen-tls` flag with the address to listen on, e.g. `--smtp-listen=0.0.0.0:9025`.
+You may use both flags with different ports.

 If you use the TLS variant, you must also pass the TLS cert and key.
 To do so, use either `--smtp-tls-cert-file` and `--smtp-tls-key-file` (with paths to the cert and key files) or `--smtp-tls-cert-data` and `--smtp-tls-key-data` to pass the cert and key data directly as strings.
 The cert and key must be PEM-encoded.